-AKFC Global Leadership Program brings together Canadian mid-career professionals from across sectors to explore the forces shaping our world and connect with others committed to a more peaceful, prosperous, and pluralist world for all.
+AKFC’s Global Leadership Program brings together a diverse cohort of mid-career Canadian professionals from across sectors.
+Together, participants explore the forces shaping society and connect with others committed to building a more peaceful, prosperous, and pluralist world for all.

-The program brings together diverse Canadians from diverse sectors, including, but not limited to health, education, law, development, corporate, academia, government, and more.
+The program brings together diverse Canadians from diverse sectors, including, health, education, law, development, corporate, academia, government, and more.
 The program is designed for individuals with a passion for lifelong learning, a curiosity about world politics and economics, a desire to challenge current paradigms, and an ethical commitment to the wellbeing of humanity.

-Program facilitators and guest speakers are experts and thought leaders within the global development sector and more broadly.
+Program facilitators and guest speakers are experts and thought leaders within the global development sector and beyond.

 - Khalil Z. Shariff, Chief Executive Officer, Aga Khan Foundation Canada